Kapernikov/skaffold-helm-tutorial/chapters/01-install-k3s.md

 ## Installing a local certificate auth on our system so we can issue certificates

+We will use [Cert manager](https://cert-manager.io/) for managing certificates.
+We will need https certificates for the registry we will run later, because docker only allows for https registries.
+Note that here, we will use a self-signed certificate authority.
+However, setting lets-encrypt is very very simple with cert-manager if you would ever need real https certificates!

 ```shell
 # install cert-manager 1.2.0
 kubectl apply -f https://github.com/jetstack/cert-manager/releases/download/v1.2.0/cert-manager.yaml